dkrisswanto/aplikasi2/README aplikasi2.md

 * Dark/Light mode
 * Toolbar for basic Markdown formatting
 * Supports multiple cursors
-* Save the Markdown preview as PDFss
+* Save the Markdown preview as PDF
 * Emoji support in preview :tada:
 * App will keep alive in tray for quick usage
 * Full screen mode